chxon/Principles-and-Applications-of-Programming-C-/README.md

 # Principles and Applications of Programming C++
-This repository holds my lab work from the second year programming module from Goldsmiths, University of London
+This repository holds some lab work from the second year programming module from Goldsmiths, University of London

 **Contents**
 * [Tamagotchi Program](https://github.com/chxon/Principles-and-Applications-of-Programming-cpp/tree/master/ChinTamagotchi)